jswulff/mrflow/README.md

 MR-Flow splits the scene into moving objects and the static scene, uses general optical flow for the moving parts, and strong geometric constraints in the static scene.

+Note that due to some small bugfixes and changes in the codebase, the results can differ slightly from those given in the paper.

 We hope this software is useful to you.
 If you have any questions, comments, or issues, please do not hesitate to [contact us](mailto:jonas.wulff@tuebingen.mpg.de).